-- (xxviii) Each SA1's ERP aged 18 and over was extrapolated linearly to 30 June 2020, based on 30 June 2011 30 June 2013 data. - (xxix) Results were then aligned so they summed to the SA2 projections.
+- (xxviii) SA1 populations aged 18 and over, up to 13 January 2022, were projected using linear extrapolation and based on known populations at 30 June 2012 30 June 2016. - (xxix) Results were then aligned so they summed to the SA2 projections.
 Two approaches were used for this: - (a) If extrapolated SA1s sum to less than projected SA2s (or both projection & extrapolation falling) then scale all SA1s in the SA2 pro rata. - (b) If the extrapolation was growing faster than the projection, scale down only the growth SA1s according to their share of the growing SA1s.